 A female anatomy student visiting the house noted that the skull was probably from an extinct ape species, and asked permission from the family to have it examined by Dr Dart.
 Owing to the location of the brainstem, Dr Dart concluded that the skull must have belonged to a species that walked upright (a trait peculiar to humans), and published his findings in the journal, Nature.

 Although ignored at first, the finding of Mrs Ples thrust Dr Dart’s findings into the spotlight, and today the Australopithecus Africanus species is seen as integral to the story of the evolution of humankind.
+So, if you’re looking for farms for sale in the area, you may be buying a piece of humankind’s history.

 The Cradle of Humankind is therefore not an ill-chosen name for the area, and has to date produced more than a third of the world’s supply of fossils of early hominids.
 Some of the oldest finds in the area date back about 3.5 million years; these fossils have given researchers considerable evidence to work with, and the area remains a hotspot for continuing digs.